ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 SAM in infants (0-6 months)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:underline:`1.
-Classify SAM in infants`
+:underline:`Classify SAM in infants`

 * Any grade of bilateral pitting oedema (+, ++ or +++) OR
 * WHZ < -3 zscore

-:underline:`Treatment of infants with SAM in the SC`
+Treatment of infants with SAM in the SC

 NOTE: All infants 0-6 months of age with SAM with or without medical complications should be referred to the SC.